sr-murthy/continuedfractions/README.md

 ## Installation & Dependencies

-The package does not use any 3rd party (production) dependencies, only Python standard libraries, and is supported on Python versions `3.10`-`3.12`.
+The package uses only Python standard libraries, and is supported on Python versions `3.10`-`3.12`.
 It is CI-tested on Ubuntu Linux (22.04.3 LTS), Mac OS (12.7.3) and Windows (Windows Server 2022), but should also install on any other platform supporting these Python versions.

 The simplest way of installing it is a standard `pip`/`pip3` install: